gabrielSantosLima/fast.money/README.md

 # 💳 fast.money

-> An API to quickly carry out monetary transactions built on Express.js and Typescript, using PostgreSQL
+> An API to quickly make monetary transactions built on Express.js and Typescript, using PostgreSQL

 ## Technologies